drfperez/openair/README.md

 # openair

-It contains Python based in pandas library, R codes based in openair library and HTML Javascript codes to analyse pollution
+It contains Python using mainly pandas library, R codes making use of openair library and finally HTML Javascript codes.
+All codes have the same objective: to analyse air pollution in Catalonia.

 Python codes are in Google Colab using Pandas library to tidy data